-Whether active or retired, if any portion of your benefit is awarded to your ex-spouse, a Joinder must be filed.
-A Joinder is a legal document that joins SCERA as a party to the proceedings.
+If it is determined that your account is to be divided, a Joinder must be filed.
+A Joinder is a legal document that joins SCERA as a party to the dissolution proceedings.
 A Domestic Relations Order (DRO) is also needed.
-This is a document signed both parties and their attorneys, if any, SCERA and a Superior Court Judge.
+This is a document signed by both parties and their attorneys (if any), and a Superior Court Judge.
 A DRO explains in detail many issues, including who is entitled to a benefit, and when they are entitled to receive it.
 SCERA cannot provide you with any instructions on how to process these documents with the Court.
 You will need to contact them directly if you have questions on what they need.

 The disposition of retirement accounts in domestic relations proceedings involves complex marital and tax issues.
 SCERA advises you to seek competent legal counsel.
-SCERA, its agents and consultants are not authorized to give legal advice regarding a divorce.
+SCERA, its employees, agents and consultants are not authorized to give legal advice.
 SCERA is, however, able to provide you with our Dissolution of Marriage Guidelines, which contain sample DROs.

-Finally, regardless of your SCERA membership status, please contact SCERA to complete a beneficiary change form to ensure that your wishes regarding your beneficiary are on file.
+Finally, regardless of your SCERA membership status, please contact SCERA to complete a beneficiary designation form to ensure that your wishes regarding your beneficiary are on file.

 Divorce / Domestic Partner Dissolution Information